 Watch the buns carefully as if left attended, they may burn.

-How to store these buns?
+How to store these Homemade Mini Burger Buns?

 These buns store well for 2 days in the refrigerator.
 Simply, wrap the buns in a brown paper bag and store in your fridge.